fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ## Detrending the dataset

 At this point, given that we already excluded or interpolated the pieces of EEG data containing artifacts, it is safer to detrend the data.
 As mentioned above, the robust detrending de Cheveigne & Arzounian (2018) proposed in their paper is a single function (*nt_detrend.m*) that detects outliers and do not take them into account during the detrend operation.
-In FieldTrip we do not have a dedicated function to do this but we have developed this pipeline (see above) to exclude artifacts and be able to perform the deterending as follows:
+In FieldTrip we do not have a dedicated function to do this but we have developed this pipeline (see above) to exclude artifacts and be able to perform the detrending as follows:

     cfg             = [];
     cfg.channel     = 'all';
     cfg.demean      = 'yes';
-    cfg.polyremoval = 'yes':
+    cfg.polyremoval = 'yes';
     cfg.polyorder   = 1; % with cfg.polyorder = 1 is equivalent to cfg.detrend = 'yes'
     data = ft_preprocessing(cfg, data);

-So now we just finished *2. apply robust detrending to each channel,*.
+So now we performed the second step of the guidelines: *2. apply robust detrending to each channel,*.
 You can play with the cfg.polyorder parameter and check what happens with the data.

 ## Robust re-reference